Anne & Gilbert: Performances

-In December 2015, Anne and Gilbert was performed at Canada's National Arts Centre in Ottawa.
+In December 2015, Anne & Gilbert was performed at Canada's National Arts Centre in Ottawa.
 Ellen Denny returned to her role as Anne Shirley, and Gilbert Blythe was played by Alex Furber.
-The production was very successful, being extended before even opening.
+The production was very successful, with an additional two productions added to the initial run.

+Anne & Gilbert has been performed at the Florence Simmons Performance Hall in Charlottetown since 2022, with Rebekah Brown and Greysen LaPointe as the lead roles, and with direction under Wade Lynch and choreography under MacKenzie Cutcliffe.